 individual windows.
 The phenomenon is not unique to London.
 The signs can be found in Dorset,

-in Kent and in many places across England.
+Kent, and other places across England.
 What are they?

-‘Ancient Lights’ or the ‘Right to light’ is an English property law that gives house owners the right to
+‘Ancient Lights’ or the ‘Right to Light’ is an English property law that gives house owners the right

-receive natural light from and through a window if that particular window has been receiving light
+to receive natural light from and through a window if that particular window has been receiving

 Once a person gains the right to ancient lights, an owner of the adjoining land cannot obscure them,